EffortlessDev/policies/_chapters/06-system_access.md

 ---

 # ​6​ System Access Policy
-Access to EA systems and application is limited for all users, including but not limited to workforce members, volunteers, contracted providers, consultants, and any other entity, is allowable only on a minimum necessary basis.
+Access to EA systems and applications is limited for all users, including but not limited to workforce members, volunteers, contracted providers, consultants, and any other entity, is allowable only on a minimum necessary basis.
 All users are responsible for reporting an incident of unauthorized user or access of the organization's information systems.
 These safeguards have been established to address the PIPEDA regulations including the following.

 ## ​6.1​ Access Establishment and Modification {#access}